wp-plugins/instagrate-to-wordpress/readme.txt

 **Please note this plugin supersedes InstaPost Press, which has been discontinued because of a naming conflict.
 If you installed this plugin you will need to deactivate it before you can use this new plugin.
 Instagrate to WordPress has new features and will continue to be developed**

 == Changelog ==

+= 1.2.1 =

+* Further Fix - Post is only published once image is set.
+This is a fix for users with auto social posting plugins who weren't seeing images in their social posts.
+Thanks Dutch Doscher!

 = 1.2 =